Tag: HRA

 I’m making the best of my situation and trying to elevate.

-People I know pay the NYPD and New York City law enforcement to harass me.
 New York City law enforcement doesn’t have any oversight at all, so they run scams and commit felonies all day, every day.

 New York City law enforcement has taken some of their billions of dollars and created a massive plain clothes civilian lie and scam team of regular people.